PlaceOS/docs/Analytics-API/MQTT.md

 ```

 ### Wildcard Subscriptions
-Topic wildcards may be used to subscribe to state information associated with specific spaces, integration types or related state information.
+Wildcards can replace any topic level to catch state information across different services.
 Some commons examples are:

 All events within a building: